jason-dawnbreaktech/w11-rightclick-w32/readme.md

 ## Functions

-The repo consists of three scripts, each with its own function:
+The repo consists of two scripts containing functions, and a short detection script:

 - `Restore-W10RightClick.ps1`
     -   Will create the following registry key: